The Digital Hollywood Summer Summit

 Michael Zyda, Technology Visionary, Founding Director of USC's Computer Science Games Program.
 Moderator

-Bran Ferren, Chief Creative Officer, Applied Minds, LLC, Academy Award Winner & former, President, R&D, Walt Disney Co.
+Bran Ferren, Co-Founder & Chief Executive Officer, Applied Minds, LLC, Academy Award Winner & former, President, R&D, Walt Disney Co.

 Diana Colella, EVP/Head, Media & Entertainment, Autodesk